-Sabian was junior aide to Prince Tylox, Shamone’s father, and once again, he was on the warpath.
+Sabian was junior aide to Shamone’s father, Prince Tylox, and once again, he was on the warpath.
 Prince Tylox had ordered Sabian to keep an eye on his daughter.
-She’d recently been grounded for running off on one of her many escapades, and it was his job to ensure that she stayed within the confines of the castle.
+She was grounded at the castle for running off on one of her many escapades, and it was his job to ensure she stayed within the confines of the castle.

-His task was proving more difficult because Shamone had an uninvited guest keeping a look out for her.
-Arianna, Shamone’s new found friend, had recently discovered that she was not an only child as she had thought, but that she had a brother, a Shenshu soldier called Cade.
-Worse still, the people she thought were her parents were not.
-Her adoptive parents had been cruel and mean to her for most of her fourteen years, so she was more than happy to escape them so she could be reunited with her brother and only known living relative.
+Shamone had an uninvited guest keeping a look out for her.
+Shamone’s new friend, Arianna, had discovered she was not an only child as she had believed, but she had a brother, a Shenshu soldier called Cade.
+She was even more shocked to find out the people she thought were her parents were not.
+For most of her fourteen years her adoptive parents treated her like a slave and were mean to her.
+This new information encouraged her to escape them so she could be reunited with her brother and only living relative.

-Cade’s friend, Gilda, a blind healer who lived just outside the main City of Greytor, had offered to look after Arianna while he was living in Trudoan.
-Cade worked at the Shenshu Academy in Trudoan.
+Cade’s friend, Gilda, a blind healer who lived just outside the main City of Greytor, had offered to look after Arianna while he lived and worked at the Shenshu Academy in Trudoan.
 It was a training academy for Prince Tylox’s army.

-Cade visited Arianna as often as he could, he knew to his cost that his new found sister had a knack for getting into trouble, much like a Princess he knew.
-In fact he didn’t like the idea of his sister mixing with Princess Shamone lest she get her involved in one of her own dramas.
-If they got their heads together, God knows what mischief they would get up to.
+Cade visited Arianna as often as he could; he knew to his cost his sister had a knack for getting into trouble, much like Princess Shamone.
+In fact, he disapproved of the idea of his sister mixing with Princess Shamone lest she involved her in one of her escapades.
+If they got their heads together, heaven knows what mischief they would get up to.
 He’d decided, in his ultimate wisdom, that Arianna should steer clear of Shamone and had issued Arianna with a stern warning.